resolvetosavelives/benchmarks/config/terraform/README.azure.md

-## SCOPE OF THESE CHANGES

-This pull request comprises the entirety of changes made thus far in support of the big migration of this app to Azure.
-There are many topic branches worth of work that have culminated in this branch.
-It had not been merged to a mainline branch because Heroku must remain as the current Production and Staging versions until we integrate with WHO's Active Directory, and because at various points the work was preliminary and/or experimental.
-This is now working with Azure and well understood (see known problems section.)
-We are closing in on a major milestone in this project, but there are a couple more stories/tasks yet to do beyond this PR that will be part of the same milestone.
+# Azure Readme

-## BACKGROUND
+## Azure and Docker

-This branch began based on master branch, but will this PR is targeting branch `main-azure` which will be the long-lived (epic) branch that will accumulate other Azure-related changes, and will eventually be merged to the mainline branch (today that is `master` but tomorrow that will be `main`.)

-As the branch name suggests, this git branch and its story are about the last bits of work to get a CI pipeline functional from the GitHub repo triggered from a merge into a certain branch (currently this topic branch), to run the full test suite including capybara/webkit (in-browser w/ JS) tests against an Azure Postgresql Database Service instance, to build the docker images and push them to an Azure Container Registry, and finally to trigger a release to Azure App Service of the latest release and restart the app.

-## AZURE AND DOCKER

-We manage Azure cloud resources via Terraform.
-New folder `config/terraform` contains the terraform code that is split out in to several conceptual files.
-Secret values are retrieved from Azure and put into a dot file in the terraform folder and then sourced into the current shell session.
+Azure cloud resources are managed via Terraform.

+The terraform configuration is in `config/terraform`.
+Secret values are put into a .env file in the terraform folder and sourced into the current shell session.
-We run in Azure App Service in a docker container.
-New folder `config/docker` container the docker-related code.
-There are 3 Dockerfiles to comprise our multi-stage docker build: a builder stage (compile web assets, has more deps and large file size) and a base stage (smaller file size due ti runtime/deployment deps only), and a Dockerfile that implements the 2 stages.
-The docker build pulls from the repo every time.

-1. `config/builder/Dockerfile`: `yarn build:builder`
-2. `config/base/Dockerfile`: `yarn build:base`
-3. `config/Dockerfile`: `yarn build`
-4. Or to build all three: `yarn build:all`
+We run in Azure App Service for Containers.

+The directory `config/docker` container the Dockerfiles.
+There are 2 Dockerfiles for multi-stage build:

+1. a builder stage (install gems and packages, compile web assets)
+2. a main Dockerfile that sources the builder stage and then configures the application

+The builder stage is built on azure devops on a schedule.
+To compile the builder locally:

+    docker build -t benchmarks_builder -f config/docker/builder/Dockerfile .

+The main Dockerfile works with docker compose, which includes a postgres image as well.

+To compile the main image locally:

+    docker compose build

+And to run it locally:

+    docker compose up

 To tinker with what docker has built: